jake-w-liu/MeshGrid.jl/README.md

 ## Some Examples

 These examples illustrate how `MeshGrid.jl` can handle different data types and mixed types.
 This flexibility makes it easier to translate MATLAB code into Julia, providing a familiar interface for those transitioning from MATLAB to Julia.
+Note that the element data type of the output grid is the promotion of the input element data types.

 ### Example 1: Creating 2D Grid from Range